britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 Due to the dynamic nature of RANs, base stations have typically been provisioned with large buffers to maximize throughput despite rapid changes in capacity.
-As a side effect, buffer bloat has become a common issue in such networks {{WWMM-BLOAT}}.
+As a side effect, bufferbloat has become a common issue in such networks {{WWMM-BLOAT}}.

-An effective way of mitigating buffer bloat without sacrificing too much throughput is to deploy Active Queue Management (AQM) in bottleneck routers and base stations.
+An effective way of mitigating bufferbloat without sacrificing too much throughput is to deploy Active Queue Management (AQM) in bottleneck routers and base stations.
 However, due to the variation in deployed base-stations it is not always possible to enable AQM at the bottlenecks, without massive